The Context of Supernatural In The Bible Pt.2

 Sodom and Gomorrah Hazing Ritual

-Oftentimes people will use the phrase sodomy in reference to same-sex intercourse and sodomite in reference to those that engage in it.
+Oftentimes people will use the word “sodomy” about same-sex intercourse and “sodomite” about those that engage in it.
 Let’s make a note that Sodom and Gomorrah were guilty of far more than just that.
-Sodom and Gomorrah are mentioned in Ezekiel 16:49 for various sins like pride and abusing the poor.
-In Jeremiah 23:14 they are compared to the sins of priests in pre-exile Israel who committed adultery and idolatry.
-In Matthew 11:24 Jesus even compares his generation of Jews to Sodom and says they are more stubborn and hard-hearted.
+Sodom and Gomorrah are mentioned in Ezekiel 16:49 for various sins, like pride and abusing the poor.
+In Jeremiah 23:14, they are compared to the sins of priests in pre-exile Israel who committed adultery and idolatry.
+In Matthew 11:24, Jesus even compares his generation of Jews to Sodom and says they are more stubborn and hard-hearted.
 Therefore, Sodom and Gomorrah were guilty of more than just sexual sin.

 Continue reading